 The COVID-19 response has brought a new dimension to the ongoing competition for space in York city centre.
 The council reorganised the city centre to allow the space for the safe reopening of York.
 Pedestrianised streets have been central to safe social distancing.
 The strategy has helped York's economic recovery; with a relatively low infection rate coupled with better performance on numbers of people and spend - consistently around 97% of pre-COVID levels - than most other cities.
 The extra space has given most people confidence to return to live, work and play in the city centre.
 73 businesses have taken advantage of pavement café licences, with all but 15 of these lasting until next Spring.
-All have been asked to include a tap rail in line with <a href="https://doi.org/10.10/1
+All have been asked to include a tap rail in line with DfT inclusive Mobility.
+People have space to move about safely and customers queue, drink and eat on pavements and streets which are no longer permitted to accommodate moving or stopping vehicles.